 In This Is Not Propaganda: Adventures in the War Against Reality, Peter Pomerantsev takes readers on a gripping journey through the disinformation age, drawing on his own family history as well as encounters with numerous figures positioned on both sides of the information spectrum: those working to manipulate our perceptions and those engaged in the struggle for a more facts-based public sphere.
 Ignas Kalpokas highly commends and recommends this elegantly written and compelling book that reveals the dizzying whirlwind in which reality is caught today.

-If you are interested in this book, author Peter Pomerantsev will be speaking at LSE on 5 November 2019 at the event ‘This is Not Propaganda’.
+If you are interested in this book, you can listen to a podcast recording of Peter Pomerantsev speaking at LSE at the event ‘This is Not Propaganda’, recorded on 5 November 2019.
 More information about the event can be found here.

 This Is Not Propaganda: Adventures in the War Against Reality.
 Peter Pomerantsev.
 Faber & Faber.
 2019.